XRPLF/xrpl-dev-portal/content/tutorials/get-started/set-up-secure-signing.md

 - [Run `rippled` locally](#run-rippled-locally), or [in the same LAN](#run-rippled-on-the-same-lan).
 - [Use a client library](#use-a-client-library-with-local-signing) that can do local signing.
+- [Use a dedicated signing device](#use-a-dedicated-signing-device) that supports XRP Ledger signatures.
 - [Use a secure VPN to connect to a remote `rippled` machine](#use-a-secure-vpn-with-a-remote-rippled-server) you trust.

 <!-- Source for all diagrams in this article: https://docs.google.com/presentation/d/1BfGyWgC0njoPiKUZz3gXHMVSUINE3Q-_lHqY_D0TGwg/ -->